 Bachelor of Arts with a Major in Archaeology

-An interdepartmental major offered by the Anthropology Department in cooperation with the Fine Arts and Art History Department and the Classical and Near Eastern Languages and Civilizations Department.
+The bachelor of arts with a major in archaeology is an interdepartmental program offered by the Department of Anthropology in cooperation with the Department of Arts and Art History and the Department of Classical and Near Eastern Languages and Civilizations.

 The following requirements must be fulfilled: